ManuelGil/vscode-json-flow/ROADMAP.md

   - Reference edge overlay with density toggle; no DOM mutations.

 - Decisions & Rules
   - Respect Workspace Trust; no network access from the webview.
-Remote resolution opt‑in (if applicable) with cache and timeouts.
+Remote resolution opt-in (if applicable) with cache and timeouts.
   - Address via `(uri, indexPath)` for all cross-file operations.
   - Anti-loop with `requestId`; debounce/coalesce selection/edit events.